Tron: Legacy: Television

-Future
+Sequel

-Steven Lisberger stated on October 28, 2010, before the film's release, that a sequel was in planning and that Adam Horowitz and Edward Kitsis, screenwriters for Tron: Legacy, were in the early stages of producing a script for the new film.
+Lisberger stated on October 28, 2010, before the film's release, that a sequel was in planning and that Adam Horowitz and Edward Kitsis, screenwriters for Tron: Legacy, were in the early stages of producing a script for the new film.
 In March 2015, it was revealed that Disney had green-lit the third film with Hedlund reprising his role as Sam and Kosinski returning to direct the sequel.
 Wilde was revealed in April to be returning as Quorra.
 Filming was expected to start in Vancouver in October 2015.
-However, in May 2015, The Hollywood Reporter reported that Walt Disney Studios had chosen not to continue with a third installment, which was confirmed by Wilde the following month.
-Hedlund later stated that the box office failure of Tomorrowland right before the third Tron would have begun filming led Disney to cancel the project.
+In May 2015, it was reported that Walt Disney Studios had chosen not to continue with a third installment, Hedlund later explained that the box office failure of Tomorrowland right before the third Tron would have begun filming led Disney to cancel the project.

-However, during a 2017 Q&A session with Joseph Kosinski, he revealed that Tron 3 had not been scrapped, instead saying it was in "cryogenic freeze."
+In 2017 Kosinski revealed that Tron 3 had not been scrapped, instead saying it was in "cryogenic freeze."
 A few days later, it was reported that Jared Leto was attached to portray a new character named Ares in the sequel.
-However, Disney had not officially confirmed that the project was in development.
+Disney had not officially confirmed that the project was in development.

-In June 2020, Walt Disney Studios President of Music & Soundtracks Mitchell Leib confirmed in an interview that a third Tron film was being actively worked on at Disney.
-He said that Disney has a script written and was looking for a director, though was hopeful that Kosinski would return, as well as saying that it was a high priority for them that Daft Punk return to do the score, though the band's break up in 2021 leaves their return uncertain.
-In August 2020, Deadline reported that Garth Davis had officially been tapped to direct the film from a screenplay by Jesse Wigutow.

-In March 2022, while promoting Morbius, Leto confirmed that the film is still happening.
-By January 2023, Davis had exited as director, with Joachim Rønning entering negotiations to take the directing job.
-Leto was still attached, with production planned to begin in Vancouver in August.